-Gear up for the pre-conference from October 18-25, 2020.
-The pre-conference will feature pre-recorded sessions available to view each day, presented by world-renowned speakers addressing the critical issues being driven by the pandemic and its impact on children and everyone who works with them.
+The pre-conference occurred from October 18-25, 2020 and featured pre-recorded sessions presented by world-renowned speakers addressing the critical issues being driven by the pandemic and its impact on children and everyone who works with them.
 Learn from innovative speakers such as Hollywood producer Phil Cooke and leading educational technology president & CEO John Baker of D2L, and many more!

 Overcome the Perfectionist Mindset and Thrive